No products in the cart.

-Also the number of magazines you plan to carry to the range is something to take into consideration.
+Also, the number of magazines you plan to carry to the range is something to take into consideration.
 The more magazines you plan to carry, the more room you will need.
 If you are like me and don’t mind just throwing your magazines in a pocket, then this isn’t as big of a deal.

 Pretty obvious, but you wouldn’t believe how many people forget how much space a box of ammo takes up.
 If you’re running multiple pistol calibers then the amount of ammo you will be carrying will increase.

 I have often used an entire bag to carry just my ammo to the range, so consider how much ammo you typically carry to the range and how many calibers.

 How you plan to carry your ammo may determine what range bag you need to purchase.
 Without ammo, the range is going to be a very dull place.

 Now it’s time to get your range bag!